nilanshu96/MDN-Breakout-Game/README.md

 **Steps to build and run the project**:

 1. Use 'npm start' to run the project on localhost:1234
-2. Use 'npm run build' to create a build by minifying the files
+2. Use 'npm run deploy' to create a build by minifying the files and publish it to gh-pages branch of your git

 ##Notes: